-I am a Postdoctoral Research Fellow in the Centre for Moral Philosophy and Applied Ethics at Australian Catholic University in Melbourne.
+I am a Postdoctoral Research Fellow in the IRCI Philosophy Program at Australian Catholic University in Melbourne.
 My primary research interests are in ethical theory and the history of ethics.
 I completed my PhD in Philosophy at Washington University in St. Louis in 2015.
 My dissertation titled Bound to Aim at Good Generally: A Sidgwickian Argument for Rational Impartialism was directed by Julia Driver.

 I am originally from Scottsdale, Arizona, and I began my undergraduate education at Scottsdale Community College.
 After completing my Associate's degree at SCC, I accepted a football scholarship from Truman State University in Kirksville, MO.
 Prior to enrolling in the PhD program at Wash U, I earned an MA in philosophy at the University of Missouri-St. Louis.

 You can view my CV, published work, conference posters, course syllabi, and student evaluations through the tabs above.